I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 Well, what?

-You're wrong about the Chris Christie Wait thing.
+You're wrong about the Chris Christie wait thing.

-I don't think that's a reason not to vote for someone because you should vote for them on their ideas, but you even pointed out that Hillary people didn't want to watch her age in office.
+I don't think that's a reason not to vote for someone because you should vote for them on their ideas.

-Yeah, I agree with you on that.
+Yeah, I agree on that.

 Oh, well, thank you.

-I didn't think I said that per se.
+I didn't think I said that person.

 I asked the question, which irritated them even more.